robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Check GuardDuty findings:

-1. Open the GuardDuty console
+1. Go to [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) in the Amazon Console.
 2. In the navigation pane, you should be on Findings -> Current
 3. Do you see these four findings?
   *	Do you see any IP’s performing malicious actions?